NumberRaptor482/MAZE_ROS/README.md

 1. Click `Use this template`, select `Create a new repository`
 2. Make sure `Include all branches` is checked
 3. Configure the repository to your needs, and press create
-4. In your new repo, delete the `info` branch, any other branches you don't want, and rename `humble_agx_orin` to `main`
+4. In your new repo, delete all the other branches and rename `humble_orin` to `main`
 5. Clone the new repo on your local machine
 6. Adapt `Makefile`, `Dockerfile`, `compose.yaml`, and `README.md` as necessary (details below)

 ## Makefile
 Set of directives to automate building, uploading, attaching, and maintaining remote/local containers/files.
-It is recommended to configure the command, user, hostname, and file locations on your remote and local machine via variables at the top of this file.
+It is recommended to configure the command, user, hostname, and file paths on your remote and local machine via variables at the top of this file.
 These commands serve as the entry point for building and running your project.

 ### Usage
 **Local commands:**

-`make build`: builds the container locally with docker cache and runs colcon build
+`make build`: builds the container locally with docker cache

 `make build-nc`: same as above, but completely rebuilds without docker cache (takes a long time)